tadyatha om gate gate paragate parasamgate bodhi svaha

 The old part of the human brain is programmed for basic survival at any cost.
 Humans cannot live alone.
 We must live in groups or we will die.
 We are fragile, inter-dependent beings and we must have contact with other humans.

-So, if one digs down through the levels of motivation as to what the **!?** is happening with all of this action-reaction, excess attachment/detachment, it is all being driven by the core fear of rejection , and the fact is that fear of rejection is a very, very deep natural brain process.
+So, if one digs down through the levels of motivation as to what the **!?** is happening with all of this action-reaction, excess attachment/detachment, it is all being driven by the core fear of rejection, and fear of rejection is a very, very deep natural brain process.

 Having fear is not a moral failing.
 Fear is appropriate.